 Some members, like his brother Boris, have spoken against Milat’s crimes while others still defend him.
 One of his biggest supporters is his nephew Alistair Shipsey.

-But Ivan Milat’s biggest legacy, perhaps, is his murderous inclination which has passed on to another generation of the family.
+But Ivan Milat’s biggest legacy, perhaps, is that his murderous tendencies were apparently passed on to another generation of the family.

 In 2012, Ivan Milat’s great-nephew Matthew Milat and his friend Cohen Klein were sentenced to 43 years and 32 years in prison, respectively, for the murder of their classmate, David Auchterlonie, on his 17th birthday.